rukshn/rukshn/README.md

 ### Hi there 👋

-Welcome to my GitHub profile ✨

 I'm Rukshan, currently following my MSc in Health Informatics.

 Interested in

 * Interoperability in healthcare
-* Health informatics
-* Digital health
+* Digital health systems development and implementation
+* Health inforamtics
+* Open data governence

 I love making new things.
 If you have project and you're in need help, let me know, I'm happy to provide you a hand.